-It begins with choosing a fund that fits an investor’s wants and needs and then finding an exchange where that security can be traded.
 Once an investor opens an account at their chosen brokerage, they can begin buying shares or fractional shares of actively managed ETFs.

-Historically, brokerages have required investors to buy a minimum of one share of any security, so the minimum investment will most often be the current price of one share of the ETF plus any commissions and fees (most brokerages eliminated fees for buying or selling shares of domestic stocks and ETFs in 2019).
+Historically, brokerages have required investors to buy a minimum of one share of any security, so the minimum investment will most often be the current price of one share of the ETF plus any commissions and fees (many brokerages eliminated fees for buying or selling shares of domestic stocks and ETFs in 2019).

 Investors with a long-term plan in mind might do well to take advantage of a DRIP, as it allows for gains to grow exponentially.
 For those only looking for income, DRIP might defeat the purpose of holding securities that yield dividends, however.

-The information provided is not meant to provide investment or financial advice.
-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.